bongiozzo/musica_mustdie/output/band_mythologicalcoldtowers.md

 # Mythological Cold Towers

+Brazilian Dark Death-Doom

-Дискография
+## Дискография

-"Sphere Of Nebaddon" 1996, Death Doom
+### "Sphere Of Nebaddon" 1996, Death Doom

+1. In The Forgotten Melancholic Waves Of The Eternal Sea
+2. Celestial Dimensions Into Silence
+3. The Vastness Of A Desolated Glory
+4. Slaves In The Imaginary Abyssal Line
+5. Exotic Voluptuousness Of A Lost Feeling Of Life
+6. Golden Bells From The Eternal Frost
+7. Mythological Cold Towers
+8.  :Of Inexistancy
+9. A Portal To My Darkest Soul
+10. Sphere Of Nebaddon

+All music By Nechron, Flagellum & Hamon.
+Recorded & Mixed In Brazil, January 1995.
+Engineered By Tchelo Martins.
+Mastered At R.M.S.
+Studios, France.

+Samej - Vocals & Whisperings
+Akenaton - Keyboards
+Flagellum - Guitars
+Nechron - Guitars
+Hamon - Drums
+Leonard - Bass

+(P)c 1995 SOUND RIOT Records

-"Remoti Meridiani Hymni Towards The Magnificent Realm Of The Sun" 2000, Death Doom "The Vanished Pantheon" 2005, Death Doom
+### "Remoti Meridiani Hymni Towards The Magnificent Realm Of The Sun" 2000, Death Doom

+### "The Vanished Pantheon" 2005, Death Doom

-"Immemorial" 2011, Death Doom
+### "Immemorial" 2011, Death Doom

+1. Lost Path to Ma-Noa 04:09
+2. Akakor 06:45
+3. Enter the Halls...
+07:52
+4. The Shrines of Ibez 05:19
+5. Like an Ode Forged in Immemorial Eras 05:29
+6. Fallen Race 09:26
+7. Immemorial 05:35

 ## Отношения с другими группами